sporto/elm-tutorial/add_and_delete/delete_a_player.md

     [ i [ class "fa fa-trash mr1" ] [], text "Delete" ]
 ```

-This renders a button that when clicked sends the `DeletePlayerIntent` action with the player as payload.
+This renders a button that when clicked sends the `DeletePlayerIntent` action with the player as payload to the StartApp address.

 ## Players Effects